Find the Best Sump Pump Installation Services in UK

 • Check for debris: Regularly check the sump pit for debris, such as leaves, dirt, and small stones, that could clog the pump or the discharge line.
 Keep the pit free and clear of objects.

-• Test the pump: Pour a bucket of water into the sump pit to test the pump.
+• Test the pump: Test the activation of your sump pump regularly.
 The pump should turn on automatically when the water level rises and turn off when the water level drops.
-If it doesn't, call for professional service.
+If the pump does not turn on or off properly, contact a qualified technician for repair.

 • Clean the pump: Clean the pump periodically, according to the manufacturer's recommendations. .
 This typically involves unplugging the pump, removing it from the pit, and cleaning the intake screen and any other accessible parts.